chapmanbe/BMI6018_IMDB_Ratings_Prediction_TensorFlow/README.md

 ### Pandas
 Pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

+### Approach

+### Data PreProcessing

+1. Replaced NaN in Numeric variables by mean value
+2. Replaced NaN in character variables by mode value

 ### Conclusion
 1. The model having more number of hidden layers is performing better than the model having more number of neurons.